SCuellar80/webhook-jenkins/README.md

 Any change in this Github repository will trigger a Jenkins pipeline automatically.
 Jenkins is running in a local computer.

-Since Jenkins URL must be public (no running in localhost), we need to create a public URL with localtunnel (got 502 bad gateway) or Pinggy (works fine so far)
+Since Jenkins URL must be public (no running in localhost), we need to create a public URL of your localhost:8080 with localtunnel (got 502 bad gateway) or Pinggy (works fine so far)

 Settings in github:
 1)  Webhook must point to the Jenkins public ip address and add /github-webhook/ at the end: